Temple Run. You could get caught by the demon monkeys pursuing you, or fall into a temple trap, or run off the temple itself.

 Potentially also the fate of Paarthurnax.
 After struggling for centuries against his own dark nature as a dragon, he could be killed by a Dragonborn simply because some members of the Blades cannot accept the existence of a benevolent dragon.
 Even one who has become The Atoner for his part in the war.

 A heavily implied example would be Dark Souls as there are two endings.
 As it turns out, both Primordial Serpents, Kingseeker Frampt and Darkstalker Kaathe were witholding the full truth from the Chosen Undead: by rekindling the First Flame, the chain of the undead coming back to life will not be stopped, and the Age of Fire will definitely come to an end.
-By leaving, the Age of Fire ends, and the Age of Dark (aka the Age of Man) begins, but from what can be seen from what happend to Oolacile, mankind may not even survive.
+By leaving, the Age of Fire ends, and the Age of Dark (aka the Age of Man) begins, but from what can be seen from what happened to Oolacile, mankind may not even survive.
 As such, it becomes a wonder if the world will ever become better than it was before.

 Mercedes' storyline in Odin Sphere ultimately becomes this after Armageddon.
 Her book has her becoming queen of the fairies after the death of her mother and having to prove herself, overcoming a rebellion by her cousin and eventually leading the fairies to victory against Odin.
 Then Armageddon happens and Onyx burns down Ringford Forest and drives the fairies to extinction, while Mercedes (after finding out that her love interest Ingway died before she could meet him again) dies in battle against him, bemoaning that she'd failed her people (though she at least gets to take Onyx down with her, and her Pyrrhic victory does ultimately ensure that somebody survives Armageddon.)